oVirt/ovirt-site/source/feature/jsonrpc.html.md

 This phase is intermediate development milestone which is not meant to be released.
 It makes introduction of new protocols easier and it paves the way for engine/vdms asynchronous communication.
 VDSM would listen on a different port for each supported transport.

 The engine sends messages by using one of the protocol reactors or apache http client for xml-rpc.
-VDSM parses messages using appropriate transport reactor and the message body is passed to the JSON-RPC Server for processing.
+VDSM parses messages using appropriate transport reactor and the message body is passed to a json-rpc server for processing.
 The Server parses json data and calls the appropriate method on the bridge which is mapped to corresponding vdsm object responsible for performing the command.

 AMQP protocol is available but not usable due to instability of the protocol implementation used.